dph22/dph22.github.io/README.md

 ## Service

-**Media, Cities and Space section representative, Young Scholars Network of the European Communication Research and Education Association (YECREA), since 2023**
+**Elected Communications Officer in the Media, Cities and Space section, European Communication Research and Education Association (ECREA), 2024-Present**

-**Scientific Reviewer for the Nexus Network Journal (Springer), Architectural Science Review and the Journal of Asian Architecture and Building Engineering (Taylor & Francis), and Press Start (University of Glasgow)**
+**Scientific Reviewer for the Nexus Network Journal (Springer), Architectural Science Review and the Journal of Asian Architecture and Building Engineering (Taylor & Francis), among others 2019-Present**

-2019-Present
+**Member of the Review Committee of 43th Education and Research in Computer Aided Architectural Design in Europe (eCAADe) Conference 2026**
+Technische Hochschule Lübeck, Germany
+2026

+**Member of the Review Committee of 43th Education and Research in Computer Aided Architectural Design in Europe (eCAADe) Conference 2025**
+Middle East Technical University, Ankara, Turkey
+2025

 **Member of the Scientific Committee of the Nexus: Architecture and Mathematics conference 2025** Università degli Studi di Padova, Vicenza, Italy 2024-2025

+**Media, Cities and Space section representative, Young Scholars Network of the European Communication Research and Education Association (YECREA), 2023-2024**

 **Member of the Review Committee of the 42th Education and Research in Computer Aided Architectural Design in Europe (eCAADe) Conference 2024**
 University of Cyprus, Cyprus